Skip to content

 A few practical notes:

-- Passport, not ID.
-Bosnia is outside the EU and Schengen, so you cross a real border from Croatia.
-Carry your passport, and keep a little time buffer in high summer.
+• The right document.
+Bosnia is outside the EU and Schengen, so you cross a real border from Croatia: EU, EEA and Schengen citizens can use a national ID card, while everyone else needs a passport.
+Keep a little time buffer in high summer.

-Trebinje is not going to out-headline Mostar, and it is not trying to.
-It is the sunny, winey, unbothered southern town you visit to slow down - and being half an hour from Dubrovnik, there is very little excuse not to.
+Trebinje isn’t going to out-headline Mostar, and it’s not trying to.
+It’s the sunny, winey, unbothered southern town you visit to slow down - and being half an hour from Dubrovnik, there is very little excuse not to.

 On the map